Italian Argentines: History

 In 1914, Buenos Aires alone had more than 300,000 Italian-born inhabitants, representing 25% of the total population.

 The Italian immigrants were primarily male, aged between 14 and 50 and more than 50% literate; in terms of occupations, 78.7% in the active population were agricultural workers or unskilled laborers, 10.7% artisans, and only 3.7% worked in commerce or as professionals.

 The outbreak of World War I and the rise of fascism in Italy caused a rapid fall in immigration to Argentina, with a slight revival in 1923 to 1927 but eventually stopped during the Great Depression and World War II.

 After the end of the war, from 1946 to 1957, another massive wave of Italians moved to Argentina, this time numbering about 380,000.
 A small number of Istrian Italians and Dalmatian Italians emigrated to Argentina during the Istrian-Dalmatian exodus, leaving their homelands, which were lost to Italy and annexed to Yugoslavia after the Treaty of Peace with Italy, 1947.

 In the late 1960s, the Italian economy experienced a period of growth and recovery, removing one of the primary incentives for emigration.
 As of 2016, 527,570 Italian citizens still lived in Argentina.

 In 2024, it was estimated that at least 30 million Argentines (62.5% of the country's population) have some degree of Italian ancestry.
 Argentina has the second-largest community of Italians outside of Italy, after Brazil.
 Jorge Luis Borges stated that "the Argentine is an Italian who speaks Spanish", while the Spanish philosopher Julián Marías stated that Argentina could be "the only Italian-Spanish republic on the planet".
 The Italian economist Marcello De Cecco said: "Italians, as we know, are a people of emigrants.
 For many centuries they have spread to the four corners of the world.
 However, they constitute the majority of the population in only two countries: Italy and Argentina."

 There are second and third generation Italian Argentines who hold dual citizenship, recognized by both countries.
-This is because Argentina uses the ius soli principle, which grants nationality to those born in the country, while Italy uses the ius sanguinis principle, which grants citizenship to the children of Italians.
+This is because Argentina uses the jus soli principle, which grants nationality to those born in the country, while Italy uses the jus sanguinis principle, which grants citizenship to the children of Italians.

 Italians abroad have elected deputies and senators in the Italian Parliament since 2006, when, after a constitutional reform, 12 seats in Chamber of Deputies and six seats in the Senate were assigned to the Italian diaspora.
 Argentina belongs to the constituency of South America, which corresponds to three deputies and two senators.